 - Concert Organisers are asked to give plenty of time for members to put themselves forward before finally confirming who will be in their programme.
 The organiser will acknowledge receipt of your application.
 However, if the concert is many months away you may not receive immediate confirmation unless you say that you need to know because of the difficulty of the piece, or if it needs a large number of performers, etc. Please note however that there is no ‘first come first served’ in normal concerts.
 You won’t increase your chances of acceptance by applying early.

 - We constantly find that the quality of our concerts isn’t matched by the numbers in the audience.
 Please come to as many concerts as you can, even if you aren’t performing.
 And bring friends and family too.

-Finally, a word of thanks to Mike Crowe and the Committee for the help and support they've given me over the last year, in particular to Graham Bowler for sharing with me so much of his long experience as Music Secretary.
+As always, a word of thanks to Mike Crowe, Graham Bowler and the Committee for their help and support.
 Thanks also to Chris Crocker for his sterling support as webmaster and the hours he puts in keeping the website running smoothly.

 I look forward to another year of high-quality music making and hope to see you and your guests at our events, whether as performers or listeners.